LE0xUL/UxMigOs/migrationGuide_en.md

 All process is divided in three phases

-* **PHASE 1: AdBeacon OS**
+* **PHASE 1: Raspbian OS**

-  In this phase, two scripts are run on the original AdBeacon operating system.
-The scripts are the __*diagnostic*__ and, the one that does the __*download of the images of BALENAOS and MIGOS*__ once all the downloads have been made, proceeds to __*install MIGOS*__ in the `/boot` partition.
-Once MIGOS is installed, the computer restart and phase 2 begins.
+  In this phase, two scripts are run on the original RaspbianOS operating system.
+The scripts are the __*diagnostic*__ and, the one that does the __*download of the images of BALENAOS and UXMIGOS*__ once all the downloads have been made, proceeds to __*install UXMIGOS*__ in the `/boot` partition.
+Once UXMIGOS is installed, the computer restart and phase 2 begins.

-* **PHASE 2: MIGOS**
+* **PHASE 2: UXMIGOS**

-  In the second phase, when the computer restart automatically __*loads MIGOS in RAM*__, it copies the images downloaded from BALENA OS to RAM as well and starts the whole process of __*installing and configuring BALENA OS*__ in the SD of the device.
+  In the second phase, when the computer restart automatically __*loads UXMIGOS in RAM*__, it copies the images downloaded from BALENA OS to RAM as well and starts the whole process of __*installing and configuring BALENA OS*__ in the SD of the device.
 Once this process finishes, the computer restart again.

 * **PHASE 3: BALENA OS**